mthorley/arduino-racktempcontroller/README.md

 Using a Mega also enabled the PWM control and tach measurement to be done by the Mega pinout and all in software simplifying the overall hardware solution.

 # Shield Design
 The shield design outline is based on Jonathan Oxer's [ProtoShieldMega](https://github.com/freetronics/ProtoShieldMega).
 The top side of the PCB layout is illustrated.
-The schematic and PCB design files are under /Eagle.
+The schematic and PCB design files are under [Eagle](/Eagle).
+EAGLE PCB design software is available from https://www.autodesk.com/products/eagle/free-download and is free for non-commercial use.

 ### Pin Mapping
 | Pin | Mapping |